juanan-hernandez/landing-page/README.md

 ```
 ### 4.7.
 Exit from the AWS machine and run the following command in your local machine:
 ```
-scp /your/local/path/landing-angular/dist ubuntu@XXX-XXX-XXX.compute.amazonaws.com:/var/www/landing-angular
+scp -r /your/local/path/landing-angular/dist/* root@XXX-XXX-XXX.compute.amazonaws.com:/var/www/landing-angular
 ```
 ### 4.8.
-Enter again into the AWS machine and repeat the steps 3.3. and 3.4.
+Enter again into the AWS machine and repeat the steps 3.3.
+3.4. and 3.5.
 (*) Note that in the configuration file now the server_name has to be replaced by your AWS machine public IP
 ```
-    listen [::]:80;
+    listen 80;
     server_name PUBLIC_IP;
     index index.html index.htm;
 ```
 ### 4.9.
 You should be able to see whether your site is correctly displayed by accessing your AWS public IP from the web browser.
+(*) If you get timed out from the server, please check port 80 is open within the inbound rules of your EC2 instance

 # Scaling up the project...